cds-snc/gcds-docs/src/en/pages/index.md

       role="listitem"
     ></gcds-card>
     <gcds-card
-      href="{{ links.getInvolved }}"
+      href="{{ links.registerDemo }}"
-      card-title="Get involved"
+      card-title="Attend a demo"
       card-title-tag="h3"
-      description="Check out what the team’s working on and how you can contribute." role="listitem"
+      description="Learn how GC Design System can work for you and your team and get your questions answered." role="listitem"
     ></gcds-card>
     <gcds-card